Azure-Samples/ms-identity-javascript-angular-tutorial/5-AccessControl/2-call-api-groups/README.md

 ## Overview

 This sample demonstrates a cross-platform application suite involving an Angular single-page application (*TodoListSPA*) calling an ASP.NET Core web API (*TodoListAPI*) secured with the Microsoft identity platform.
-In doing so, it implements **Role-based Access Control** (RBAC) by using Azure AD **[Security Groups](https://learn.microsoft.com/azure/active-directory/fundamentals/how-to-manage-groups)**.
+In doing so, it implements **Role-based Access Control** (RBAC) by using Microsoft Entra ID **[Security Groups](https://learn.microsoft.com/azure/active-directory/fundamentals/how-to-manage-groups)**.

-Role based access control in Azure AD can be done with **Delegated** and **App** permissions and **App Roles** as well.
-We will cover RBAC using App Roles in the [previous tutorial](../1-call-api-roles/README.md). **Delegated** and **App** permissions, **Security Groups** and **App Roles** in Azure AD are by no means mutually exclusive - they can be used in tandem to provide even finer grained access control.
+Role based access control in Microsoft Entra ID can be done with **Delegated** and **App** permissions and **App Roles** as well.
+We will cover RBAC using App Roles in the [previous tutorial](../1-call-api-roles/README.md). **Delegated** and **App** permissions, **Security Groups** and **App Roles** in Microsoft Entra ID are by no means mutually exclusive - they can be used in tandem to provide even finer grained access control.

 In the sample, a dashboard component allows signed-in users to see the tasks assigned to them or other users based on their memberships to one of the two security groups, **GroupAdmin** and **GroupMember**.

-> :information_source: See the community call: [Deep dive on using MSAL.js to integrate Angular single-page applications with Azure Active Directory](https://www.youtube.com/watch?v=EJey9KP1dZA)
+> :information_source: See the community call: [Deep dive on using MSAL.js to integrate Angular single-page applications with Microsoft Entra ID](https://www.youtube.com/watch?v=EJey9KP1dZA)

 > :information_source: See the community call: [Implement authorization in your applications with App roles and Security Groups with the Microsoft identity platform](https://www.youtube.com/watch?v=LRoc-na27l0)
 >
 ## Scenario

 * The **TodoListSPA** uses [MSAL Angular](https://github.com/AzureAD/microsoft-authentication-library-for-js/tree/dev/lib/msal-angular) to authenticate a user with the Microsoft identity platform.
-* The app then obtains an [access token](https://docs.microsoft.com/azure/active-directory/develop/access-tokens) from Azure Active Directory (Azure AD) on behalf of the authenticated user for the **TodoListAPI**.
+* The app then obtains an [access token](https://docs.microsoft.com/azure/active-directory/develop/access-tokens) from Microsoft Entra ID on behalf of the authenticated user for the **TodoListAPI**.
 * **TodoListAPI** uses [Microsoft.Identity.Web](https://github.com/AzureAD/microsoft-identity-web) to protect its endpoint and accept only authorized calls.

 ![Topology](./ReadmeFiles/topology.png)